 There may be many problems your fellow Crohn’s and colitis patients face, and this series will discuss a plethora of these awful symptoms that tend to happen “Beyond the Bathroom.”

-My experiences may be different than yours, but you never can be too prepared for what could happen with Crohn’s or colitis, because for me, It Could Be Worse.
+My experiences may be different than yours, but you never can be too prepared for what could happen with Crohn’s or Ulcerative Colitis, because for me, It Could Be Worse.

 Note: IBD News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 The opinions expressed in this column are not those of IBD News Today, or its parent company, BioNews Services, and are intended to spark discussion about issues pertaining to IBD.